 On the other hand, U.S borrower transactions raise more serious policy concerns (at least when the underlying debt instruments are not issued by a foreign affiliate) because, in essence, the U.S. participant may be viewed as generating foreign tax credits in respect of an investment in itself (or a U.S. affiliate).
-These concerns generally should not arise where the underlying investments are in debt or equity instruments of foreign affiliates, 175 nor where the underlying investments are receivables or other assets that were owned by the U.S. participant or its affiliates (although the latter case may raise other concerns described below).
+These concerns generally should not arise where the underlying investments are in debt or equity instruments of foreign affiliates or receivables or other assets that were owned by the U.S. participant or its affiliates.160